blaisedufrain/card-game/readme.md

 ### Tests

-Unit tests are located within the ./core/test/ directory.
+Unit tests are located within the ./core/tests/ directory.
 The suite can be run from the project root with the following command.

 `./vendor/bin/phpunit`

+or if you are using docker

+`docker-compose exec app ./vendor/bin/phpunit`